filippo-merlo/Small-Lib-Quest-Project/README.md

 HOW TO RUN IT:

-Open the main folder "Small-Lib-Quest-Project" with an IDE and run the file "main.py".
+Run the file "main.py".
 Then the game will be open in fullscreen modde and to close it you have to use [ESCAPE KEY].

 HOW TO PLAY IT: